Update: August 18th, 2022 - Stripe Connect Integration

 MarketKing 1.2.0 introduced an automatic integration with Stripe.
 Through this integration, vendors get paid automatically, and refunds are also handled automatically.

-When a refund is approved by the vendor for a Stripe order, it is automatically sent to Stripe - the admin is not involved in any way and does not need to approve, review, or process the refund.
+When a refund is approved by the vendor for a Stripe order, it is automatically sent to Stripe.
+The admin is not involved in any way and does not need to approve, review, or process the refund.

 To read more about the Stripe integration, click below:

-• It allows customers to request full or partial refunds on their orders from their My Account panels.
+- It allows customers to request full or partial refunds on their orders from their My Account panels.

-• Approved refunds are sent to the admin backend, where the admin or shop manager can process the refunds and return payments.
+- Approved refunds are sent to the admin backend, where the admin or shop manager can process the refunds and return payments.

-• Built-in conversations tool allows customers and vendors to send messages and work out conflicts.
+- A built-in conversations tool allows customers and vendors to send messages and work out conflicts.

 Customers' Ability to Request Refunds